 "Our goal was to create homes that provided a very personal experience with the garden.
 I refer to Bella Terra as 'contemporary urban living in a natural setting'."

-Kevin concludes, "I think Bella Terra is going to be a home run.
-It's going to set a very high standard in the current residential market."
+Kevin concludes, "I think Bella Terra is a home run!
+It's setting a very high standard in the current residential market."

 Landscape Architect: Jonathan Mueller, FASLA